pohlm01/master-thesis/2_preliminaries.typ

 = Preliminaries <sec:preliminaries>
 This section will recap on information relevant to understand the topic of this thesis.
-It starts with an explanation on how present @pki works, followed by a summary of @tls and a list of post quantum secure signatures that are relevant for this thesis.
+It starts with an explanation on how present @pki works, followed by a summary of @tls and a list of post-quantum secure signatures that are relevant for this thesis.

 == Public Key Infrastructure
 // - binds a public key of a set of information